w-m/WMGenericCollection/Conversion/README.md

 The conversion script does not take any parameters currently.

-The output can be customized with the static strings that can be found in implementation.py and substitutions.py, for example the class name prefix that is currently WMGeneric (ADD_PREFIX).
+The output can be customized with the static strings that can be found in `implementation.py` and `substitutions.py`, for example the class name prefix that is currently WMGeneric (`ADD_PREFIX`).

 Converting catgories to Cocoa collections
 =========================================

 It is possible to create the macros with methods that are defined in custom categories.
 An example how this is done is found in `Collections/User created category`.

 All the input of convert.py is concatenated, so you can just call `./convert.py NSArray.h NSArray+Map.h`.
-In this example, ADD_PREFIX was changed so that multiple macros of the same class can exist in one project.
+In this example, ` ADD_PREFIX` was changed so that multiple macros of the same class can exist in one project.

 Converting non-standard collections
 ===================================